TIEP’s Intensive ESL Programs

-The 4-week and 3-week sessions offered during the summer are separate from other courses.
+The 3-week session offered during the summer is separate from other courses.

 Depending on enrollment, students who register for the 4-week and 8-week sessions that begin in January may be placed in classes with students who register for the 16-week session.
 Students who register for the 7-week session that begins in August may be placed in classes with students who register for the 15-week session.

 Students who register for the 8-week sessions that begin in March and October may be placed in ongoing classes at the appropriate level.